Deck Material Options 2020

 From deck design or deck makeover to complete backyard oasis, choosing the perfect deck flooring material can help enhance the overall look and feel of your deck, porch, or patio while also holding up to the toughest weather elements.
-Learn more about all decking materials under the sun including composite decking, pressure-treated decking, wood deck tiles, patio pavers, and non-wood decking options to ensure you find the ideal choice for your family's backyard.
+Learn more about all deck materials under the sun including composite decking, PVC decking, mineral-based composite boards, pressure-treated decking, wood or composite deck tiles, and non-wood decking options to ensure you find the ideal choice for your family's backyard.

 From just initial browsing online and in lumber stores, DIY deck builders certainly will notice the difference in cost between composite decking and natural wood immediately.
-Composite decking materials, such as Trex, Fiberon, Deckorators, and DuraLife, are typically more expensive per square foot than standard pressure-treated or Cedar lumber.
+Composite decking materials, like Trex, Fiberon, Deckorators, and Barrette, are typically more expensive per square foot than standard pressure-treated or Cedar lumber.

 It's very important to keep in mind, however, the level and cost of maintaining a natural wood decking space can add up to much more.
 Also, many non-wood decking options are protected by manufacturer warranties on top of their water damage and rot-resistant material making a longer lasting deck space.